pgonzaleznetwork/HappySoup.io/README.md

 [Watch a quick demo, you willl start using it!](http://github.com)

-:x:           <span></span> No complex sfdx commands
+No complex sfdx commands :x:

-:x:   No plug-ins
+No installation :x:

-:x:   No development knowledge required :cold_sweat:
+No development knowledge required :cold_sweat:

-:white_check_mark: just [log in](https://sfdc-happy-soup.herokuapp.com/) and start sipping the soup! :stew: :clap:
+Just [log in](https://sfdc-happy-soup.herokuapp.com/) and start sipping the soup! :stew: :clap: :white_check_mark:

 <p align="center">